camunda/camunda-docs-manual/content/user-guide/security.md

 #### Maximum POST size in server (REST API)

 Restriction of the maximum size in bytes of the POST requests is specific to your web server.
 Please consult the manual of your web server for details, e.g. for Tomcat server, check this [documentation page](https://tomcat.apache.org/tomcat-8.0-doc/config/http.html#Common_Attributes).

+### Securing Cookies (Web Applications)

+The container provides the session cookie.
+Please consult the documentation about [Cookie Security]({{< ref "/webapps/shared-options/cookie-security.md" >}}) to learn what configurations are necessary to ensure full security for the session cookie.